 Yes, it is a hit for the last years and it seems that its upward course will continue.
 The aromatic Malagouzia with the characteristic aromas of flowers and stone fruits, the oily mouth and the balanced acidity managed to dethrone Moschofilero from its throne.

-Assyrtiko of Santorini or from the rest regions, has managed and conquered the world wine community with its great fruit concentration, its sharp acidity and its mineral character.
+Assyrtiko of Santorini or from other regions, has managed and conquered the world wine community with its great fruit concentration, its sharp acidity and its mineral character.
 Bonus tip: is one of the white Greek wines with the greatest aging potential.

 Kefalonia's hidden hero is no longer hidden ...
 With special winemaking techniques and more premium bottlings, it began to win over more and more winelovers.
 Robola without sulfites, robola with indigenous yeasts, robola in oak barrel, or single vineyard robola are some of the Greek wines that exited audiences and critics and something tells us that this was just the beginning.